 Field work during PRISM will consist of collecting data in the Yanco Region and archiving the information collected during the sampling days.
-Table 7-3 lists the campaign schedule.
-Team leaders will in turn report to Nan Ye or Kiri Mason for technical/equipment repairs.
+Team leaders will in turn report to Xiaoling Wu for technical/equipment repairs.
 Team leaders will also be responsible for confirming ALL data is appropriately recorded/archived at the end of EACH sampling day.